Kong/docs.konghq.com/app/2.1.x/pdk/kong.log.md

  Consider filtering before writing it to unsecured locations.

- To see what content is present in your setup, enable any of the logging plugins (e.g. ,`file-log`) and the output written to the log file is the table returned by this function JSON-encoded.
+ To see what content is present in your setup, enable any of the logging plugins (e.g., `file-log`) and the output written to the log file is the table returned by this function JSON-encoded.